Vrinda Grover: Law

 Grover has appeared for the victims in prominent cases such as the Soni Sori rape-torture case, 1984 anti-Sikh riots, 1987 Hashimpura police killings, 2004 Ishrat Jahan case, and the 2008 anti-Christian riots in Kandhamal.
 She contributed to the drafting of the 2013 Criminal Law Amendment to the law against sexual assault; the Protection of Children from Sexual Offences Act, 2012, and the Prevention of Torture Bill, 2010, a law for protection from Communal and Targeted Violence.

 In 2001 Parliament Attack case, she served as counsel for S.A.R.
 Geelani, one of the main accused.
 In the aftermath of the 2013 Muzaffarnagar Massacre, she represented seven of the gangrape survivors of communal violence.

 Organisations

 She worked as the executive director of Multiple Action Research Group (MARG).
 She was a Research Fellow at the Nehru Memorial Museum & Library, Delhi.
 She serves as a trustee at the Centre for Social Justice and board member for Green Peace.
 She has actively engaged with UN human rights mechanisms including the Universal Periodic Review and UN Special Rapporteurs, UN Women India Civil Society Advisory Group; is a bureau member of South Asians for Human Rights (SAHR); a founder member of the Working Group on Human Rights in India and the UN (WGHR).
 She is also on the global board of The Fund for Global Human Rights.
+She has associated with Amnesty International, Human Rights Watch and the International Commission of Jurists on responses to torture, arbitrary detention, sexual violence and extra- judicial killings.